m3schroder/exposure-essence/api/README.md

-# App
+# Golang Server

-Boilerplate for Go Fiber that makes use of Docker, PostgreSQL and JWT.
+Boilerplate for Go Fiber that makes use of Docker and Azure SQL

-# Development
-### In order to have an optimal development experience you need to have Docker installed.
-Set the environment variables in a `.env` file:
-	- DB_PORT=5432
-	- DB_USER=example_user
-	- DB_PASSWORD=example_password
-	- DB_NAME=example_db
-	- SECRET=example_secret

-Be sure you don't have any conflicting containers.
-Then run the commands:

-`docker compose build`

-`docker compose up`

-This should start the API and the database.

-## Database Management
-You can manage the database via `psql` with the command:

-`docker-compose exec db psql -U <DB_USER (from the environment variables)>`

-Happy coding!

-Login to gcloud with gcloud auth application-default login  to run the import photos thing

-gcloud auth application-default login --scopes=https://www.googleapis.com/auth/drive.readonly,https:// www.googleapis.com/auth/drive.metadata.readonly;https://www.googleapis.com/auth/testIamPermissions
+It's a lightweight version of the full app that's in my freelance organization on GH.